yjb6/yjb6/README.md

 </div>

-### <div align="center">I am an undergraduate student of computer science🧑‍💻, school of Computer Science and Engineering at Southeast University, Nanjing, China.
-I joined Liu Bo's lab in my sophomore year and started to do research.</div>
+### <div align="center">I am a senior student majoring in Computer Science at Southeast University.
+I am planning to pursue a graduate degree at the School of Electronic and Computer Engineering, Peking University in September.
+My research interests mainly focus on 3D reconstruction and rendering</div>

-- 🔭 I’m currently working in ByteDance.

-- I am currently working on artificial intelligence, deep learning research, including natural language processing, video image processing, computer vision
+- My primary research interests lie in Multi-View Stereo, Multi-Plane Images, and Nerf.
+I welcome any inquiries regarding potential collaborations or discussions on research in these areas.

 <br/>